Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 6 Air Filters

-Your HVAC’s air filters become dirty and clogged over time, forcing systems to work harder to achieve efficiency.
+Your HVAC’s air filters get dirty and clogged over time, forcing systems to work harder.
 Clean or replace your furnace and air conditioner system's filters once a month to every three months for optimal performance.
-Replacement can lower your air conditioner's energy consumption by 5% to 15%.10 It’s important to know what size filter you need.
-Here are some of the most common air filter sizes homeowners use:
+Replacement can lower your air conditioner's energy consumption by 5% to 15%.7 Before you go shopping, make sure you know what size filter you need.
+Here are some of the most common air filter sizes:

 2. Clean air conditioner coils